Last updated: 30/03/21

 In this section:

-As the Covid-19 storm evolves, we continue to monitor and update our procedures to ensure our boating operations are aligned with current government guidance.
-Our status is:
+As the Covid clouds begin to clear, we continue to monitor and update our procedures to ensure our boating operations are aligned with current government guidance.

 We are doing our best to interpret the guidelines, prioritise the safety of members, staff and any 3rd parties, whilst assisting you to go boating.
 In deciding to head afloat, you have to interpret all relevant guidelines and how they apply to your own personal circumstances.